r-ahmed2022/math-magic/README.md

 # 📖 [Math Magician] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**[Math magician]** Math magicians"  is a Single Page App (SPA) that allows users to Make simple calculations, Read a random math-related quote built with ReactJS and CSS
+A Single Page App (SPA) that allows users to Make simple calculations, Read a random math-related quote built with ReactJS and CSS

 ## 🛠 Built With <a name="built-with"></a>